johnno1962/Remote/README.md

 client header using "Product/Remote/Patch App" or it can load from a bundle on the fly if using the simulator.
 When using a device check that the correct IP address has been patched into main.m so the device can connect.
+To use with Swift, add an empty main.m to your project so it can be patched.

 The display shadowing window will not display by default.
 Use the Menu item "Product/Remote/Load" to have it appear.
 Thereafter, touches